Yellowen/Owrang/docs/dev/docs.dev.docs.md

 ---
 {
-	"_label": "How to Build ERPNext Documentation"
+	"_label": "How to Build Owrang Documentation"
 }
 ---
-This page explains how to build the ERPNext documentation.
+This page explains how to build the Owrang documentation.

 The documentation sources are in the [`docs` folder of the erpnext repository](https://github.com/webnotes/erpnext/tree/master/docs).
 The source files are in markdown format and they have a custom header that is separated by `---`